inspec/inspec/docs-chef-io/content/inspec/signing.md

     weight = 60
 +++

-This documents the `inspec sign` command introduced in InSpec 5 and details some of the ways to work with signed profiles.
+This page documents the `inspec sign` command introduced in InSpec 5 and details some methods to work with signed profiles.

-# Basic Usage
+## Usage

-## What is a Signed Profile?
+### What is a Signed Profile?

-A signed profile, or `.iaf` file, is an InSpec profile along with a digital signature that attests to its authenticity.
-Starting in 2022, many Progress Chef authored profiles are available as signed profiles.
+A signed profile, or `.iaf` file, is an InSpec profile with a digital signature attests to its authenticity.
+Many Progress Chef authored profiles are available as signed profiles from 2022.

-## How does Profile Signing Work?
+### How does Profile Signing Work?

 Profile signing uses a matched pair of keys.
-The _signing key_ is secret, and is used to sign the profile.
-The _validation key_ is widely distributed, and is used to verify the signature in the signed profile.
+The _signing key_ is secret and used to sign the profile.
+The _validation key_ is widely distributed and verifies the signed profile signature.

-Keypairs are searched for in the current directory, then in the user's `~/.inspec/keys` directory.
+Keypairs are first searched in the current directory and then in the user's `~/.inspec/keys` directory.
 Progress Chef validation keys are also distributed in the `etc/keys` directory of the InSpec installation tree.
-Finally, if a validation key cannot be found, the profile verification system will attempt to download keys from [the InSpec Github repo](https://github.com/inspec/inspec/tree/main/etc/keys).
+Finally, if a validation key is not found, the profile verification system attempts to download keys from the [InSpec Github](https://github.com/inspec/inspec/tree/main/etc/keys) repository.

-## How do I execute a signed profile?
+### How do I execute a signed profile?

-You can execute a signed profile just like any other profile.
+You can execute a signed profile like any other profile.

 ```bash
 [cwolfe@lodi temp]$ inspec exec simple.iaf